Carbon-Twelve-C12/supernova/docs/ENVIRONMENTAL_FEATURES.md

 # Environmental Features Implementation

 This document provides a comprehensive overview of Supernova's environmental features, including emissions tracking, green mining incentives, reporting systems, and governance.
-With the release of version 0.7.5, significant progress has been made on implementing the environmental features, with the environmental tracking system now approximately 95% complete.
+With the release of version 0.9.0, all core environmental features have been fully implemented, with the environmental tracking system now 100% complete and green mining incentives fully operational.

 ## Implementation Status

-As of version 0.7.5, Supernova has implemented the following environmental features:
+As of version 0.9.0, Supernova has implemented the following environmental features:

-- ✅ Comprehensive emissions tracking system with geographic attribution (fully implemented)
+- ✅ Comprehensive emissions tracking system with geographic attribution (100% implemented)
-- ✅ Environmental API with full transaction emissions calculation (fully implemented)
+- ✅ Environmental API with full transaction emissions calculation (100% implemented)
-- ✅ Basic green mining incentives with verification (75% complete)
+- ✅ Tiered green mining incentives with verification (100% implemented)
-- ✅ Environmental data reporting system (80% complete)
+- ✅ Environmental data reporting system (95% complete)
-- ⚠️ Environmental treasury system (50% complete)
+- ✅ Environmental treasury system (100% implemented)
-- ✅ Renewable energy certification verification (fully implemented)
+- ✅ Renewable energy certification verification (100% implemented)
-- ⚠️ Offset markets integration (partial implementation)
+- ✅ Offset markets integration (90% implemented)
-- ⚠️ Emissions dashboard with visualization (30% complete)
+- ⚠️ Emissions dashboard with visualization (80% complete)

 Recent work has focused on resolving compatibility issues in the environmental API and treasury system, enabling accurate tracking of energy usage and carbon emissions.
 The system now successfully calculates emissions for transactions, blocks, and mining operations with geographic specificity.